 The purpose of this section is to share major accomplishments since the last meeting, inform everyone of new big upcoming actions, and make any other strategic decisions that were not previously addressed.

 The purpose of this section is to uncover and resolve any team-wide issues or hassles that are impeding team success and that need to be discussed and resolved at the leadership team level.
 This includes rationalizing and reprioritizing new requests or projects that have arisen since the last meeting.

 Done right, this allows leaders to identify and resolve important issues before they fester and to allocate resources real-time as circumstances change.

 - Action and Decision List

-The purpose of this section is explicitly agreed upon and communicates the actions and decisions from the meeting.
+The purpose of this section is to explicitly agree upon and communicate the actions and decisions from the meeting.

 - Plus / Delta Feedback

-In order to spur continuous improvement, use this section is to gather feedback on the meeting regarding what worked well and what could be improved for next time.
+In order to spur continuous improvement, use this section to gather team feedback on the meeting regarding what worked well and what could be improved for next time.